FreeDownloadManagerTeam/fdm-qml-ui/README.md

 We use [QML](https://doc.qt.io/qt-5/qtqml-index.html).
 Not familiar with QML?
 Please read this [nice book](https://qmlbook.github.io/).

-If there are any issues, please [contact us](http://www.freedownloadmanager.org/support.htm).
+If there are any issues, please [visit our forum's topic](https://www.freedownloadmanager.org/board/viewtopic.php?f=1&t=18517).